ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-As you can see, for each method, we need to write our own actions, which is not very convenient if we have a huge application consisting of a huge number of states with different operations.
+As you can see, for each method we need to write an action and our component would look like this:

 ```ts
 @Component({